Non-Immigrant “Business” Visa (Non-Immigrant B)

-This are foreigners who are aged 55 years old with at least a 3- month old savings in any Thai Bank Account amounting at THB 800,000.
+This type of visa is suitable for foreigners aged at least 55 years with at least a 3-month old savings in any Thai Bank amounting at THB 800,000.
 Many visitors to Thailand are so captivated by the country that they decide to return to spend their retirement years in the Kingdom.
 Thai immigration law makes provisions for foreigners wishing to stay in the country on a long-term basis for retirement by issuing a Retirement Visa to those that qualify.
 The requirements for an application of such a visa are as follows:

-- An applicant must be at least 50 years old
+- Any applicant must be at least 50 years old; and

-- Must be able to produce a monthly income (pension statement) of at least 65,000 Thai Baht OR 800,000 in the bank that has remained in the account for at least three months.
+- Be able to produce a monthly income (pension) statement for at least THB 65,000 OR possess THB 800,000 in the bank that has been kept in the account for at least three months.

-Although the process itself is not all that complex, there is substantial documentation required and a number of steps are involved.
+Although the process itself is not all that complex, substantial amount of documentation is required, and a number of steps is involved.
 Legal assistance can ensure that the application process proceeds smoothly.
-Once obtained the holder of the retirement visa can remain in Thailand for a full year without having to leave the country.
-The one-year permit to stay is renewable annually.
+Upon obtaining the visa, the holder of the retirement visa can remain in Thailand for a full year without having to leave the country.
+The one-year permit to stay is renewable on annual basis.

 A retirement visa provides several benefits which include:

-- It can be converted into a one-year retirement visa, which can be renewed annually without having to leave the country
+- It can be converted into a one-year retirement visa, which can be renewed annually without the holder having to leave the country.

-- The holder of a retirement visa is eligible to open a savings account at a Thai bank.
+- The holder of a retirement visa is eligible to open a savings account with a Thai bank.